sanam2405/MadAnalysis5Assessment/README.md

 ## Screenshots

-## Screenshots of the Python Parser
+### Screenshot of the compilation and running commands
 <img src = "images/Screenshot from 2023-03-04 19-24-11.png">

+### Screenshot of the files generated after running the program
 <img src = "images/Screenshot from 2023-03-04 19-25-30.png">